Valentine Green

-Valentine Green (3 October 1739 – 29 July 1813) was a British mezzotinter and print publisher.
+Valentine Green (3 October 1739 – 29 July 1813) was an English engraver and print publisher.
 Green trained under Robert Hancock, a Worcester engraver, after which he moved to London and began working as a mezzotint engraver.
 He began to exhibit with the Incorporated Society of Artists from 1766, became a fellow a year later and a director in 1771.
 He was appointed mezzotint engraver to the King in 1773, and the following year was elected an associate engraver with the Royal Academy.
 Throughout the 1770s and 1780s, Green's engraving practice flourished.
 In the 1790s, however, several of his international speculations failed and in 1798 he was declared bankrupt.
 In 1805, he accepted the role of keeper of the British Institution, a post he held until his death.

 Biography

 Born in Salford Priors, he was placed by his father in a solicitor's office at Evesham, where he remained for two years; but ultimately he decided, on his own responsibility, to abandon the legal profession and became a pupil of a line engraver at Worcester.
 In 1765, he migrated to London and began work as a mezzotint engraver, having taught himself the technicalities of this art, and quickly rose to a position in absolutely the front rank of British engravers.
 On first coming to London he published in collaboration with the Aquatint engraver Francis Jukes.